 MANCHESTER, NH – Changing times require new thinking about how things are done, and a group of Manchester homeowners wants the city to rethink the idea of how to solve its housing shortage.
 The group, known as MHTforADUs (short for “Manchester for Accessory Dwelling Units”) is seeking to promote In-Law Apartments as a way to make housing more accessible and affordable to city residents.

 As housing costs continue to grow, residents across the state are struggling to make ends meet, often making hard choices between housing and other basic necessities.
-With one in twelve New Hampshire residents living in Manchester, the city is sensitive to the challenges of the state’s housing shortage.
+With 1-in-12 New Hampshire residents living in Manchester, the city is sensitive to the challenges of the state’s housing shortage.

 According to James Vayo, a Manchester resident and project organizer for MHTforADUs, “Our current housing market is broken as it fails to provide housing options that align with the needs of current and prospective residents.”
 Vayo believes housing issues are more than a supply and demand relationship.
 He places an emphasis on the challenges of regulation in building more housing.
 Vayo further notes, “Policy and regulation play a major role in shaping today’s housing availability and the capacity to build alternatives to single-family housing.
 The MHTforADUs membership believes In-Law Apartments are a fitting solution for today’s housing needs.”